natalieytan/natalie-portfolio/readme.md

 I mixed and matched a number of different combinations of serif & sans-serif fonts.
 In experimenting with the serif fonts, I noted that their regality tended to lose the 'serenity' of the 'mood' I wanted to convey.
 ![Font faces](/assets/readme-img/fontfaces.png "Font faces")

-I eventually decided on a sans-serif font - "Quicksand", with the intention Open Sans.
-On testing in a browser, Quicksand worked so well as a standalone font, (simply by shifting font-casing, weights and colors to denote headings and navigational elements).
+I eventually decided on a sans-serif font - "Quicksand", with the intention of paring it with "Open Sans".
+On testing in a browser, Quicksand worked so well as a standalone font; simply by shifting font-casing, weights and colors, I was able to denote headings and navigational elements.
 I thus decided to drop open sans from the font stack altogether, contributing to a more light-weight loading experience.